 - Successful representation of female and minority professors in tenure denial cases and termination cases across the country.

-- Representation of corporate executives in negotiating severance packages after termination, including provisions relating to stock and stock options.
+- Representation of corporate executives in age discrimination and whistleblower cases, and negotiation of severance packages on behalf of corporate executives, including provisions relating to stock options.

-- Significant practice in representing government officials who were retaliated against for having reported discrimination or illegal conduct.
+- Significant practice in representing government officials and employees who were retaliated against for having reported illegal conduct.

 - American Law Institute-American Bar Association, Faculty Member